Syncano/syncano-node/docs/cookbook/web/solutions/weather-bot.md

     To find the API key, go to your OpenWeatherMap account and copy it from API keys section at (https://home.openweathermap.org/api_keys).

-    Type in value: bf0a7ccf140879bc0098a85f3b8b2c94
+    Type in value: Your-OpenWeather-API-Key
     Your socket is ready to use!
-Type npx s socket list openweathermap to see docs.
+Type npx s socket list openweathermap to get more info about this socket.
 ```